lespauI/whisper-wrapper/.zenflow/tasks/omgoing-transcribtion-silince-de-90aa/plan.md

 Verification
 - Toggle settings in UI and confirm behavior changes immediately (e.g., more aggressive skipping).
 Restart app and confirm settings persist.

+### [ ] Step: Add unit tests

+Add unit tests for your code to achive 75% coverage and run them